This post may contain affiliate links. Please read our disclosure policy.

-You may or may not be a fan of substituting spaghetti for spaghetti squash–some people get angry with the fact that it is trying to imitate pasta, and is instead just a bunch of slimy strings; while some are thrilled that they can still enjoy their pasta dishes while ditching tons of carbs!
-I was somewhere in between, but over the last year I have learned to adore spaghetti squash for its unique sweet flavor… and have just come to accept the fact that it IS NOT pasta and never will be; and I am not a young teen anymore that can just gobble down pasta and it just run straight through my body.
-It now sits…right on my child bearing hips.
+Okay, I get this is Spaghetti Squash Carbonara and not pasta and that you may or may not be a fan of substituting spaghetti for spaghetti squash–some people get angry with the fact that it is trying to imitate pasta, and is instead just a bunch of slimy strings; while some are thrilled that they can still enjoy their pasta dishes while ditching tons of carbs!
+I was somewhere in between, but over the last year I have learned to adore spaghetti squash for its unique sweet flavor… and have just come to accept the fact that it IS NOT pasta and never will be, and I am not a young teen anymore that can just gobble down pasta and it just runs straight through my body.
+It now sits…right on my childbearing hips.

 - 1 Medium Spaghetti Squash (about 3 lbs)

 - 2 eggs